NguyenTriQuan/Diffu-DAT/README.md

 **Highlights**:
 * FA-DAT **outperforms DA-Transformer baseline by 1.1 BLEU** on the raw WMT17 ZH-EN dataset.
-* FA-DAT **achieves the performance of the autoregressive Transformer** on raw WMT14 EN-DE/DE-EN & WMT17 ZH-EN dataset with **fully parallel decoding (13 times speedup)**
+* FA-DAT **achieves the performance of the autoregressive Transformer** on raw WMT14 EN-DE/DE-EN & WMT17 ZH-EN dataset with **fully parallel decoding (13 times speedup)**.

-This repo is modified from [``fairseq:5175fd``](https://github.com/pytorch/fairseq/tree/5175fd5c267adceec9445bf067597686e159e7e7), please see [fairseq documentation](https://fairseq.readthedocs.io/en/latest/) for more information.
+This repo is forked from [``DA-Transformer``](https://github.com/thu-coai/DA-Transformer), which is modified from [``fairseq:5175fd``](https://github.com/pytorch/fairseq/tree/5175fd5c267adceec9445bf067597686e159e7e7).
+You can refer to [fairseq documentation](https://fairseq.readthedocs.io/en/latest/) for more information.

 **Features**:

-- We provide **cuda implementations** (enable by default) for dynamic programming and several other operations to improve the training speed and reduce GPU memory usage.
-If you do not want to use the custom cuda implementations, we also provide the functions implemented in PyTorch native operations.
+- We provide **numba implementations** (optional) for dynamic programming in the calculation of fuzzy alignment to improve the training speed.
+If you do not want to use the numba implementations, we also provide the functions implemented in PyTorch (by default).
-- We support [LightSeq](https://github.com/bytedance/lightseq) to boost the training speed.
-(The speed up reported in the paper does not use LightSeq.)
-- We provide a multi-thread C++ implementation for BeamSearch.

 ## Requirements & Installation

 * Python >= 3.7
 * Pytorch == 1.10.1 (tested with cuda == 10.2 or 11.3)
-* gcc >= 7.0.0 (for compiling cuda operations.
-See FAQs if you want to use a lower gcc version)
+* gcc >= 7.0.0 (for compiling cuda operations in naive DA-Transformer training)
 * ``git clone --recurse-submodules https://github.com/thu-coai/DA-Transformer.git && pip install -e .``
-* (Optional) Customized LightSeq for NAT (``cd lightseq && pip install -e .``)
-* (Optional) BeamSearch algorithm for DA-Transformer (``cd dag_search && bash install.sh``)
+* (Optional) numba ==

 ## Main Files